The 11-step technical SEO checklist for website mastery

 Step 4: Mobile responsiveness & PageSpeed

-Let’s cut through the noise: if your site isn’t fast and mobile-optimized, you’re not just losing rankings—you’re losing trust.
-Google’s algorithm is ruthless here, and so are users.
-Here’s how to turn mobile and speed from obstacles into unfair advantages.
+Let’s cut through the noise: if your site isn’t fast and mobile-optimized, you’re not just losing rankings, you’re losing trust.
+Google’s algorithm doesn’t negotiate, users won’t wait, and now?
+AI crawlers are the most merciless of them all.

 4.1 Mobile-first indexing: Your site’s new reality